 Is passwordless authentication the future

-Passwordless authentication is certainly gaining traction as a secure and convenient way to authenticate users.
+Passwordless authentication is gaining traction as a secure and convenient way to authenticate users.
 As more and more devices are equipped with biometric sensors and as public and private key cryptography becomes more accessible, passwordless authentication is becoming increasingly feasible.

 Additionally, passwordless authentication has several benefits over traditional passwords.
 It can reduce the risk of password-related security breaches, eliminate the need for users to remember and manage passwords, and improve the user experience by streamlining the login process.